Jadon Sancho: Chelsea make Deadline Day loan signing of Manchester United forward

 But it is four years since those incredible highs.
 His output dipped in the subsequent season at Dortmund and his move to Manchester United, completed in the summer of 2020, has brought frustration.
 Even last season's loan spell back at Dortmund felt underwhelming.

-His minutes have decreased in each of the last six seasons - his goals and assists have followed a similar pattern - and interest from Chelsea follows a false dawn at United, with Sancho unused this term despite an apparent reconciliation with Erik ten Hag.
+His minutes have decreased in each of the last six seasons - his goals and assists have followed a similar pattern - and the move to Chelsea follows a false dawn at United, with Sancho unused this term despite an apparent reconciliation with Erik ten Hag.

-Staying at Manchester United is unlikely to bring a change of fortunes but a move to Chelsea would present challenges too.
+Staying at Manchester United was unlikely to bring a change of fortunes but Chelsea present challenges too.
 Sancho needs to play but, even with Raheem Sterling loaned out to Arsenal, Enzo Maresca already has a large cohort of wide forwards.

 Cole Palmer, Sancho's former City academy team-mate, is surely an immovable presence in Chelsea's forward line.
 The Blues have also added Joao Felix and Pedro Neto to a unit which already includes Christopher Nkunku, Noni Madueke and Mykhailo Mudryk.

 It is hard to see where Sancho fits.
-Swapping Old Trafford for Stamford Bridge would be a fresh start.
+Swapping Old Trafford for Stamford Bridge is a fresh start.
 Whether the circumstances are right for him to shine again is less clear.